stuart/oqgraph_rails/README.md

 This is strongly dependent on how well connected the graph is.

 To find shortest paths between nodes takes about 5 to 10ms per request.
 To find all connected nodes takes about 30 to 50ms.
-The slow bit becomes instatiation of the models.
+The slow bit is the instatiation of the models.

 Here's an example request: